Woodrow Wilson House

 The Woodrow Wilson House was opened to the public as a museum in 1963.
-In 2013 we celebrated the 50th anniversary of the museum.
-The existence of Woodrow Wilson House is a testament to the devotion and foresight of Mrs. Wilson in preserving this home for posterity.
+Its existence is a testament to the devotion and foresight of Mrs. Wilson in preserving this home for posterity.
 We take our responsibilities seriously as stewards of this home, its garden and its collections.
 Donations to the Woodrow Wilson House help us succeed in this work.

 We are planning educational programming relating to the period from 1900 to 1925 to address topics such as: